Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us025/01.requirements-engineering/Readme.md

 >
 > **Answer:** no

+> **Question:** When the GSM wants to cancel a task, this task can only be canceled if its status is PLANNED or POSTPONED, correct?
+>
+> **Answer:**
+No, just planned because if there is a Postponed entry then there is also an Planned Entry with the new date.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** A canceled task should not be deleted but rather change its state.